 5 Causes of Hives You Wouldn't Expect

-Breaking out in hives is the worst: your skin itches all over, you're covered in unsightly red welts, and, as if that weren't bad enough, it's not always clear what might have triggered them.
+Breaking out in hives, medically known as urticaria, is the worst.
+Your skin itches all over, you're covered in unsightly red welts, and if that weren't bad enough, it's not always clear what might have triggered them.

-What we do know: hives, also known as urticaria, can appear anywhere on the body, including your face, torso, arms, legs, and even inside your mouth and ears.
+What we do know: Hives can appear anywhere on the body, including your face, torso, arms, legs, and even inside your mouth and ears.
 They may range in size from as tiny as a pencil tip to as large as a dinner plate.
-Hives typically crop up when you have an allergic reaction to a substance—pet dander, pollen, latex—triggering your body to release histamine and other chemicals into your blood.
+Hives typically crop up when you have an allergic reaction to a substance—like pet dander, pollen, or latex—triggering your body to release histamine and other chemicals into your blood.
 That's what causes the itching, swelling, and other symptoms.

-Whether someone falls into the category of acute hives (lasting six weeks or less) or chronic hives (more than six weeks), there are a few concrete causes of those pesky red bumps:
+Whether someone falls into the category of acute hives (lasting six weeks or less) or chronic hives (more than six weeks), there are some concrete causes of those pesky red bumps.

-If you tend to break out in hives after eating shellfish, peanuts, tree nuts, eggs, milk, and berries, then you may have a food allergy, says Debra Jaliman, MD, a New York City-based dermatologist and the author of Skin Rules.
+If you tend to break out in hives after eating shellfish, peanuts, tree nuts, eggs, milk, and berries, then you may have a food allergy, Debra Jaliman, MD, a New York City-based dermatologist and the author of Skin Rules, tells Health.

 The great outdoors

 Insect bites and exposure to pollen can make you break out in hives, but you probably already knew that.
 What you may not have realized is that direct sunlight, cold temperatures, or strong winds can also bring on hives.
 And no, this doesn’t mean you’re allergic to the elements.
-“It’s really more that your skin is very sensitive,” says Marilyn Li, MD, a Los Angeles-based allergist and immunologist.
+“It’s really more that your skin is very sensitive,” Marilyn Li, MD, a Los Angeles-based allergist and immunologist, tells Health.

 While avoiding these triggers could prevent hives from returning, Dr. Li says your doctor may be able to provide an antihistamine that could solve a weather- or temperature-based problem.
 That way, you can enjoy a hike on a sunny summer day or hold a cold can of beer on the weekend without worrying about a potential hives outbreak.